wkhere/stackless/Doc/library/stdtypes.rst

    will directly correspond.
 This allows the creation of ``(value, key)`` pairs using :func:`zip`: ``pairs = zip(d.values(), d.keys())``.
 Another way to create the same list is ``pairs = [(v, k) for (k, v) in d.items()]``.

+   Iterating views while adding or deleting entries in the dictionary may raise a :exc:`RuntimeError` or fail to iterate over all entries.

 .. describe:: x in dictview